tsteur/titanium-alloy-jasmine-testing/README.md

 ## Description

-This package allows you to execute Unit-Tests for Titanium Mobile and Alloy based Apps using [Jasmine](http://pivotal.github.io/jasmine/).
+This package allows you to execute Unit-Tests for Titanium Mobile and Alloy based Apps using [Jasmine 2](http://pivotal.github.io/jasmine/).
 The tests will be executed in a headless web browser ([PhantomJS](http://phantomjs.org/)).

 ## Features